cisco-sso/kdf/content/getting-started/windows/index.md

 ## Requirements

 - **Windows 10 Pro** or **Windows 10 Enterprise** is required.
-- You must execute all PowerShell commands as an adminstrative user.
+- You must execute all PowerShell commands as an administrative user.
 - 8 GB RAM
 - 2 CPU cores